Rd4dev/oppia-android/wiki/Coding-style-guide.md

-Please follow the following style rules when writing code, in order to minimize unnecessary back-and-forth during code review.
+Please follow the following style rules when writing code, in order to minimize unnecessary back-and-forth during code review..

 ## Table of Contents